HerveAbdi/data4PCCAR/README.md

 ### addArrows

-add arrows to a factorial map
+Adds arrows to a factorial map
 (best with a circle of correlation as created, e.g., by `addCircleOfCor`).
 Used for loadings for PCA maps.

 ### addArrowsAndNames
-Compute the biplot coordinates of variables for a PCA computed with `ExPosition::epPCA`.
+Computes the biplot coordinates of variables for a PCA computed with `ExPosition::epPCA`.

 ### addCircleOfCor

-add a *Circle of Correlation* to a PCA-like map
-#' of correlation produced by `createFactorMap`
+Adds a *Circle of Correlation* to a PCA-like map of correlation produced by `createFactorMap`
-*et alia.* Used for loadings for PCA maps.
+*et alia.* Used for loadings (when seen as correlation between factors and variables) or cosines for PCA maps.

 ### addLines4MCA

- a `ggplot2` based function that adds lines to join the levels of the qualitative variables in a factorial map of an MCA (e.g., computed with
+ A `ggplot2` based function that adds lines to join the levels of the qualitative variables in a factorial map of an MCA (e.g., computed with